retrostreams/android-retroatomic/README.md

 android-retroatomic is a backport of the java.util.concurrent.atomic classes added in Java 8 (DoubleAccumulator, LongAccumulator, DoubleAdder and LongAdder) for Android developers wanting to use the Android Studio 3.0 desugar toolchain.

-There is nothing specific to Android or the desugar toolchain in this code (it could even be compiled to Java 6 bytecode) but it has a dependency on [android-retrostreams](https://github.com/retrostreams/android-retrostreams) which is why this exists as a separate component (the corresponding [streamsupport-atomic](https://github.com/stefan-zobel/streamsupport/tree/master/src/atomic) component can't be used with android-retrostreams and [android-retrostreams](https://github.com/retrostreams/android-retrostreams) itself can *only* be used with desugar or Java 8 / 9).
+There is nothing specific to Android or the desugar toolchain in this code (it could even be compiled to Java 6 bytecode) but it has a dependency on [android-retrostreams](https://github.com/retrostreams/android-retrostreams) which is why this exists as a separate component (the corresponding [streamsupport-atomic](https://github.com/stefan-zobel/streamsupport/tree/master/src/atomic) component can't be used with android-retrostreams and [android-retrostreams](https://github.com/retrostreams/android-retrostreams) itself can *only* be used with desugar or Java 8 and higher).

 Other than having a different package name this code has no further changes compared with [streamsupport-atomic](https://github.com/stefan-zobel/streamsupport/tree/master/src/atomic)